 The number of nodes in the cluster.

 The number of CPU Cores for each Apache Ignite node.

-The version ignite which will be run on nodes.
+The version of Ignite which will be run on nodes.

-The hdfs path to Apache Ignite build.
-The property can be useful when yarn cluster running in net without access to internet.
+The HDFS path to the Apache Ignite build.
+This property can be useful when the yarn

 Location where Ignite binary distribution is stored to be downloaded for delivery.
 As per version 2.7, either IGNITE_PATH or IGNITE_URL is mandatory in practice.